aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 When saving to EPUB, the document is not split into several files, and there will be only one output file.

-### Split a Document by Sections {#split-a-document-by-sections}
+### Split a Document Using Sections {#split-a-document-by-sections}

-Aspose.Words also enables you to use section breaks to split documents and save them to HTML.
+Aspose.Words also allows you to use section breaks to split documents and save them to HTML.
 For this purpose, use **SectionBreak** as the **DocumentSplitCriteria**:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-ConvertDocumentToHtml-SplitDocumentBySectionsHtml.cs" >}}

 There is another way to split the source document into multiple output documents, and you can choose any output format supported by Aspose.Words.

-The following code example shows how to split a document into smaller parts by section breaks (without using the DocumentSplitCriteria property):
+The following code example demonstrates how to split a document into smaller parts by section breaks (without using the DocumentSplitCriteria property):

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-SplitDocument-SplitDocumentBySections.cs" >}}